tranfokus/AdjustChallenge/test2.md

 ...

 ### Service Specific Metrics
-As this server is used for SSL offloading, following metrics should be taken into consideration:
+As this server is used for SSL offloading, following monitoring metrics are important:

 Performance-related Metrics
 * Service Inbound traffic (bytes)